syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 {% highlight XAMARIN %}

-//PowerPoint Presentation to image conversion is not supported for XAMARIN platforms.
+//PowerPoint Presentation to image conversion is not supported for Xamarin platforms.

 {% endhighlight %}